salkantay trek

 Challacancha → Soraypampa

-Around 9:30 in the morning the trek begins, from Challacancha to Soraypampa base camp.
-This first part of the trail will take us through some deep valleys.
-After 14 km, we will arrive at the lunch point and Soraypampa camp, where we will stay that night, so take the opportunity to leave the luggage.
+Around 9:30 AM, you’ll begin the trek from Challacancha to Soraypampa base camp.
+This first leg will take you through deep valleys, and after 14 km, you'll reach the lunch spot and Soraypampa camp, where you’ll stay for the night.
+Take this opportunity to leave your luggage and relax.

 Humantay Lagoon